MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/resources-troubleshoot-guide.md

     1. Select the node that's in an unhealthy state to view the error
         ![node-error-detail-page](media/node-error-detail-page.png)

-If the error shows "There is not enough disk space on the node..." re-submit the job with a higher worker count.
+If the error shows "There is not enough disk space on the node..." re-submit the job with a higher worker count and partition count by using the --WorkerCount and --IndexPartitionCount command.
 Otherwise, select **reboot** to restart the failed node.

 ## MAKES BuildIndex job hangs with task failures due to data transfer